-Patients will occasionally "fight" the ventilator, also referred to as "being out of phase with the ventilator."
+Patients will occasionally "fight" or "buck" the ventilator, also referred to as "being out of phase with the ventilator."
 In these cases, the patient attempts to actively exhale while the ventilator is delivering the inspired volume.
 This conflict should be corrected because it results in decreased volume delivery and excessively high airway pressures.
 A bag-valve mask may be used to increase volume delivery gradually and decrease the respiratory rate.
-Altered inspiratory flow rates may be ordered for the ventilator to correct the situation, or medication may be prescribed to sedate the patient and allow the ventilator to function more efficiently [2; 8].

-Another possible complication of prolonged mechanical ventilation is the development of stress-related mucosal damage.
+Altered inspiratory flow rates may be ordered for the ventilator to correct the situation, or medication may be prescribed to sedate the patient and allow the ventilator to function more efficiently [2; 8; 13; 26].
+Another possible complication of prolonged mechanical ventilation is the development of stressrelated mucosal damage.
 This is a broad term that encompasses a spectrum of inflammatory damage to the upper gastrointestinal tract, ranging from superficial lesions to significant gastrointestinal bleeding (e.g., a stress ulcer).
 The mechanism of the formation of stress ulcers is not entirely understood, but it is believed to be related to a combination of hypersecretion of hydrochloric acid and decreased resistance of the gastric mucosal lining.
 The resultant gastric irritation may lead to bleeding, so nurses should assess stool and nasogastric drainage for fresh and occult blood.
+Many ventilated patients receive a proton pump inhibitor for stress ulcer prophylaxis [27].